 - Page Count: 192 pages

-- Availability: Out of print, buy on Amazon or at your local bookstore, or digitally on Dark Horse Manga on their IOS or Android app
+- Availability: In print, buy deluxe edition on Amazon or at your local bookstore, or digitally on Dark Horse Manga on their IOS or Android app

 Hellsing Volume 6 has London being overrun by the Major’s Nazi Vampires.
 Integra Hellsing must get back to her manor even as Seras attacks the Nazis from the ground.
 Meanwhile, Alexander Anderson will finally have his rematch against Alucard, who returns to London.
 The fight for London rages on, will the Hellsing Organization be victorious?

 Hellsing has never been about deep characters or making you think about deep philosophy.
 It’s been about Vampires vs Nazis, and that’s exactly what you get.
 There’s a lot going on story-wise, but it has always been over-the-top and ridiculous adult fun.

 The Fights Are Intense and Ridiculous

 The fights of the Hellsing manga series have always been over-the-top and hyper-violent.
 And I’m sure if you’ve read manga for adults you’ve probably seen a lot of it.